mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 All of those reasons often prevent the usage of an Open Source product in a company, which is a huge issue as those companies typically are natural users of physical quantities and units libraries.

+Having the physical quantities and units library standardized would solve those issues for many customers and would allow them to produce safer code for projects on which human life depends every single day.

 ## Complex and complicated